Masumraihan/smartphone-management-client/README.md

 # Product Management

-This is a product management dashboard using React, Typescript, Redux toolkit and tailwind css.
+This is a product management dashboard using React, Typescript, Redux toolkit, and Tailwind CSS.

 ## Table of Contents